> Skip to content

 Daisy Johnson

 Daisy Johnson was born in 1990.
 Her debut short-story collection, Fen, was published in 2016.
-In 2018 she became the youngest author ever to be shortlisted for the Man Booker Prize with her debut novel Everything Under.
-She is the winner of the Harper’s Bazaar Short Story Prize, the A. M. Heath Prize and the Edge Hill Short Story Prize.
+In 2018 she became the youngest author ever to be shortlisted for the Booker Prize with her debut novel, Everything Under.
+Her 2020 novel Sisters was adapted into the 2024 feature film September Says.
+She is the winner of the Harper’s Bazaar Short Story Prize, A. M. Heath Prize and the Edge Hill Short Story Prize.
+Her debut play, Viola’s Room, was produced in 2024 by the immersive theatre company Punchdrunk.
 She currently lives in Oxford by the river.

 Also by Daisy Johnson